-There’s are plenty of public facilities including shaded picnic tables, grass areas, BBQs and toilets.
-There is a takeaway / cafe and small shop up on the hill above the car park and a camp ground across the road but other than that there’s not a lot in the immediate area.
+There are plenty of public facilities including shaded picnic tables, grass areas, BBQs and toilets.
+There is a takeaway/cafe and small shop up on the hill above the car park and a campground across the road but other than that there’s not a lot in the immediate area.
 You are an hour and 25 minutes from Hervey Bay by road or 20 minutes from central Bundaberg.

-As one of Queensland oldest towns Maryborough has a long history and plenty to discover.
-It has one of the best WW1 memorials in the country, make sure you have time to stop and listen to the well prepared narratives, read extracts from letters written at the front and for the full experience scan some of the QR codes for additional information.
+As one of Queensland’s oldest towns Maryborough has a long history and plenty to discover.
+It has one of the best WW1 memorials in the country, make sure you have time to stop and listen to the locally researched narratives, read extracts from letters written at the front and for the full experience scan some of the QR codes for additional information.

 Our lunch pick is usually out on the verandah at Portside Cafe and Restaurant.
 Delicious with a focus on quality local produce, the heritage spot is quiet and overlooks the park down towards the river.

-After lunch consider a walk through some of the many city parks and nature spaces.
-Queens Park and the Mary River Parklands are right in the city centre, others like Anzac Park, Ululah Lagoon and the Fay Smith Wetlands are a few minutes drive away.
+After lunch consider a walk through some of the many city parks and natural spaces.
+Queens Park and the Mary River Parklands are right in the city centre, others like Anzac Park, Ululah Lagoon and the Fay Smith Wetlands are a few minutes’ drive away.

 We have an article giving all the details of things to do in Maryborough, you may find it useful whether you are just stopping for a few hours on your way through or looking to spend a day exploring the heritage city.

 Woodgate is a fabulous beach day for the whole family.
-With 16km of stunning sandy beach running from the Burrum River in the south to Theodolite Creek at the northern end it is absolutely gorgeous.
-There’s multiple boat launching options, great fishing, 4-wheel drive access with beach camping, national park walking tracks, kids parks, swimming and an extended beachfront path that runs the length of main beach, everything that makes a great Aussie beach day.
+With 16km of stunning sandy beach running from the Burrum River in the south to Theodolite Creek at the northern end, it is absolutely gorgeous.
+There are multiple boat launching options, great fishing, 4-wheel drive access with beach camping, national park walking tracks, kids parks, swimming and an extended beachfront path that runs the length of the main beach, everything that makes a great Aussie beach day.

 Woodgate has had some residential development in recent years but is still a quiet and relaxed beach village.
-There’s no supermarket or shopping really to speak of beyond an afternoon icecream and bait, and that is just the way that local and visitors like it.
+There’s no supermarket or shopping really to speak of beyond an afternoon ice cream and bait, and that is just the way that locals and visitors like it.